2016 Undergraduate Research Symposium in the Biological Sciences and Psychology

 The purpose of the Symposium is to provide undergraduates from biology and psychology with a venue to present their research projects and results to their peers and some faculty.
 Students are welcome to present on subjects ranging from ecology, environmental science, zoology, biochemistry, medicine, and molecular biology, behavioral and cognitive science, pharmacology, neuroscience, and other fields relating to biology and/or psychology.
 This conference is open only to students and faculty from colleges and universities that are members of the Midstates Consortium for Math and Science.
 To see a list of member institutions, click on “Members” to the left.
 Costs for participants including transportation, lodging, and meals will be covered by the Consortium.

 The registration deadline is Monday, October 3, 2016.
 It is important that EVERYONE presenting register.
 Listing the people you are presenting with DOES NOT automatically register them.
 Please read the abstract guidelines below before registering.
 Faculty members also need to register using the same form -- just leave blank any irrelevant fields.
 After you register, you should receive e-mail confirmation; if you do not receive such confirmation by October 10 please e-mail Paul Pearson at email@example.com to check whether your registration was received.
+Each consortium member school is guaranteed spots for eight students per conference.
+Between October 3 and October 10, the Consortium director will review all submissions and will evaluate them with respect to the capacity of the meeting.
+If a school registers more than eight students for a meeting, the Consortium director will be in contact with local campus representatives to discuss how many students will be allowed to attend.

 - Title: 15 words, no special characters except Greek letters and punctuation.
 First word and proper noun capitalization only.